Ci3l/Binary-Search/README.md

 # BINARY SEARCH ALGORYTHM

 ### Description
-simply a binary search algorithm to improve my knowledges in python.
+simply a binary search algorithm to improve my knowledge in python.